Mechanical System Installation#

 Caution

-Camera damaged during installation
+Camera damaged during assembly

-Excessive tightening torque: do not exceed 0.5 Nm on M3 screws.
+Excessive tightening torque: do not exceed 0.5 Nm torque on M3 screws.
 Exceeding this value can irreversibly deform the optical body.

 Attention

-Length × Width (mm) |
+Length x Width (mm) |

 Height (mm) |